mggg/VoteKit/docs/user/install.rst

   still install Python using the installation package available on the Python website.
-There are several versions of Python available on the Windows Store, but they can be... finicky, and experience seems to suggest that downloadable available on the Python website produce better results.
+There are several versions of Python available on the Windows Store, but they can be... finicky, and experience seems to suggest that the installers available on the Python website produce better results.

   In addition, we recommend that you install the